BuddyForms/BuddyForms/readme.txt

 * Control who can create, edit and delete content that is created from a form and even prevent 404 error messages when a published post is set back to draft mode
 * Set-up email notifications to notify admins when content is submitted
 * Set-up email notifications to notify users when their content gets published or changes status (published, awaiting review, draft, scheduled, privately published, deleted, editing draft, awaiting moderation)
+* Featured Image Upload for Unregistered Users
+* Drop Zone File Upload of any file Type for Unregistered Users
+* Overwrite the WordPress default Registration Form and Page
+* Create registation funnels and ask to create a password after click on the activation link.
+* User registration & user profile.
+Front-end login, user registration and edit profile.
+* Create author profiles and list all author posts.
+* Create forms for any kind of user generated content

 ---